-Alternative Routes to Licensure
+Alternative Routes to Licensure (ARL)

-There are two alternative routes to licensure:
+There are two ways to complete ARL:

 1. Licensing by Agreement (e.g. by Coursework and Praxis testing)

 2. Licensing by Competency (Tests)

-The ABCTE program is not approved as an Alternative Route to Licensure on its own, but rather is a pathway to meet requirements for individuals already accepted into USOE’s ARL Program.
+The ABCTE program is not approved as an ARL program on its own, but rather is a pathway to meet requirements for individuals already accepted into USOE’s ARL Program.
 Any such candidate must meet all the ARL requirements in order to be eligible for licensure.
 The completion of a Bachelor’s degree and content eligibility requirements prior to admission to ARL is considered demonstration of prior academic performance.
 Competency can be demonstrated in some subject areas by completing requirements through Utah Board of Education approved content and pedagogical tests.

 Additional requirements, if participating in ABCTE for Utah licensure are: